History of Vestibule and Sanctuary

 Lumber for the church was made at Madden’s Sawmill, located on the Fairview-Cawston Road.
 The church was constructed with a white clapboard exterior and with ceilings and the lower portion of the inside walls made of highly polished pine board.
 Its steeple was topped with a beautiful iron cross made by Billy Dalrymple.

-Some of the expenses of this undertaking were met by the United Church in Toronto.
 The church was reopened with a dedication service on January 19th 1930, with Reverend Feir officiating.